sz3333/LidFax-userbot/README.md

 <img src="https://user-images.githubusercontent.com/36935426/202842278-37fbc518-1679-45d7-92f5-9e519275630d.png">

 <hr>
 <i>⚠️ This project is provided as-is.
 Developer doesn't take ANY responsibility over any problems, caused by userbot.
-By installing Heroku you take all risks on you.
+By installing LidFax you take all risks on you.
 This is but not limited to account bans, deleted (by Telegram algorithms) messages, SCAM-modules, leaked sessions (due to SCAM-modules).
 It is <b>highly</b> recommended to enable the API Flood protection (.api_fw_protection) and not to install many modules at once.
-By using Heroku you give your consent to any actions made by your account in background in purposes of automatization.
+By using LidFax you give your consent to any actions made by your account in background in purposes of automatization.
 Please, consider reading https://core.telegram.org/api/terms for more information.</i>

 <b>Special thanks to:</b>